 Let’s have a look at how it works!

 The Content tab holds the base settings for the widget and lays the foundation of the layout of the final content.
-It’s divided into three parts for the Alter Grid widget.
+It’s divided into three parts for the blogging widget.

 Go to Content> Layout

-On this section, you can adjust column gaps for the posts as well as set the position of the content.
+In this section, you can adjust column gaps for the posts as well as set the position of the content for the Elementor Post grid.

 There are 3 styles for the content layout where the numbers 2 & 3 support primary and secondary posts viewers.
 You can set the height of the post image below the style option.
-This works for both the primary and secondary images.
+This works for both the primary and secondary images of the Alter grid for Elementor.

 Go to Content> Query